merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 Since we used the `--matrix-format` flag, the output of `anvi-estimate-metabolism` will be a set of matrices, each containing a different statistic summarized across all of the metagenomes and all of the pathways.
 The one that we want for downstream analysis is the one containing stepwise copy numbers, which can be found at the path `03_METABOLISM_OUTPUT/METAGENOME_METABOLISM-module_stepwise_copy_number-MATRIX.txt`.

-We've included our version of this output file in the DATAPACK.
+We've included our version of this output file in the [datapack](https://doi.org/10.6084/m9.figshare.22776701).
 You will find it at `TABLES/METAGENOME_METABOLISM-module_stepwise_copy_number-MATRIX.txt` (and this table is referenced in the scripts below that depend on this data, just in case you don't run this step).

 ### Normalization of pathway copy numbers to PPCN